 Meet some of our staff and students in the Department of Architecture & Civil Engineering and get a taste of life in the studio.

 Take a tour of the mechanical engineering labs and facilities for undergraduate students with Dr Jos Darling.

-Take a quick look at some of our undergraduate labs and facilities in the Department of Electronic & Electrical Engineering.
+Undergraduate student, Emily Stimpson, shows us the undergraduate labs and facilities in the Department of Electronic & Electrical Engineering.

 Take a tour of our chemical engineering undergraduate laboratories, including an introduction to the techniques and equipment you could use during your degree.

 Put your theory into practice with a year-long, paid placement during your engineering degree.
 You could earn between £14,000 and £25,000.

 Find out about the benefits of integrating professional practice with academic studies, and how it could make your journey to becoming an architect easier.